5 Best Free VPNs for China in 2024: Reliable & Safe

 🥇 1.
 ExpressVPN — Best Overall VPN for China

 ExpressVPN is my favorite VPN for China in 2024.
-It offers robust security features like obfuscated servers that hide the fact you’re using a VPN, the fastest speeds in the industry, and unlimited data.
-The VPN isn’t completely free, but it’s backed by a 30-day money-back guarantee, so you can test it risk-free.
+It reliably works in China thanks to obfuscated servers that hide the fact you’re using a VPN, it has the fastest speeds in the industry, and it provides unlimited data.
+The VPN isn’t free, but it’s backed by a 30-day money-back guarantee, so you can test it risk-free.

-I like how all of its servers automatically obfuscate your VPN traffic.
+I like how all of its servers automatically obfuscate your VPN traffic, so you don’t have to worry about your Chinese internet service provider (ISP) detecting your VPN use — most VPNs require you to manually enable obfuscation.
 The Great Firewall uses deep packet inspection (DPI) to detect and block VPNs that it doesn’t approve of, but obfuscation scrambles your VPN data so that it looks like normal internet traffic.
 This makes it much more difficult for the Chinese government to detect and block your VPN connection.

 ExpressVPN keeps you safe online with other great security features.
-Its Threat Manager feature blocks apps and sites from communicating with trackers and protects you from shady websites.
+Its Threat Manager feature blocks apps and sites from communicating with trackers, so the Chinese government can’t monitor you through cookies and scripts, and it protects you from shady websites.
 What’s more, ExpressVPN comes with full leak protection — when I tested 10 different servers, I didn’t find any DNS, IPv6, or WebRTC leaks.

-ExpressVPN’s plans start at $6.67 / month.
+ExpressVPN’s plans start at $4.99 / month.
 The VPN also often offers special discounts with extra months for free.
+You can even pay in cryptocurrency for better privacy and via international processors like UnionPay.

 Bottom Line: